 So is your data safe and secure with Session messenger?

-I have my doubts after researching the Assistance and Access bill, but you can come to your own conclusions.
+I have my doubts after researching the Telecommunications and Other Legal Amendment (Assistance and Access) Bill 2018, commonly known as the AA bill or TOLA, but you can come to your own conclusions.

 Other privacy concerns with Australia